Quick start

 - Storage Buckets - S3-compatible object storage

-Step 2: Create Router
+Step 2: create router

 A router is your gateway to the internet.
 It provides public IPv4 and IPv6 addresses and routes traffic between your private networks and the internet.